Spain readies reforms of distorted natural gas market

 "We respect their objections, but our mission is to comply with the law and provide financial stability," he said.

-Spain's Abengoa, a thermosolar operator, has taken the Spanish government to the Arbitration Institute of the Stockholm Chamber of Commerce, saying the measures are expected to cut its thermosolar revenues by over a third.
+Spain's Abengoa (ABG.MC), a thermosolar operator, has taken the Spanish government to the Arbitration Institute of the Stockholm Chamber of Commerce, saying the measures are expected to cut its thermosolar revenues by over a third.

 Without the power reform, expected to gain parliamentary approval by early next year, pending some final details, Soria has said electricity prices would have grown by 42 percent and the tariff deficit by over 10 billion euros.